 So why then did Asokananda start using the phrase “Thai Yoga Massage?”

-Well, he was a Yoga (and Vipassana meditation) practitioner and he observed that many of the stretches applied in Thai Traditional Massage resembled certain Yoga Asanas (Yoga postures and positions).
+Well, he was a Yoga (and Vipassana meditation) practitioner, and he observed that many of the stretches applied in Thai Traditional Massage resembled certain Yoga Asanas (Yoga postures and positions).

 In Asokananda’s books and Thai Massage courses, gradually “Traditional Thai Yoga Massage” was (more often) used instead of “Thai Massage.”
 His disciples and the Sunshine Network instructors he later authorized to teach in his name, spread the phrase “Thai Yoga Massage” consistently, up to the present day.

 But there’s more to it than just that!
-You see, in the ’80s and ‘90s Thai Massage was still very much connected with the idea of being something rooted in the sex-industry.
+You see, in the ’80s and ‘90s Thai Massage was still very much associated with the idea of being something rooted in the sex-industry.
 We all know the connotation with the infamous Happy Ending.

 Another interesting and highly positive effect of coining “Thai Yoga Massage” was that it caught the attention of Yoga teachers and practitioners.
-The results of that are obvious today as we observe a happy marriage between Yoga, AcroYoga practitioners and Thai Massage.
+The results of that are obvious today as we observe a happy marriage between Yoga, AcroYoga practitioners, and Thai Massage.
 In fact, many Thai Massage workshops and events offered today are done/organized in or with Yoga schools and practitioners together.